Supporters of Little Stars

 Our corporate supporter TK Maxx

-Jo Murphy, Head of Corporate Responsibility at TK Maxx said: "The Little Star Awards are a fantastic way to recognise the courage of children diagnosed with cancer and we are proud to be supporting this initiative again this year as part of our ongoing collaboration with Cancer Research UK.
-TK Maxx is committed to helping vulnerable children and young people achieve their potential and thanks to the generous support of our customers and associates, since 2004 we have contributed over £13 million for Cancer Research UK's work into beating children's cancer".
+Jo Murphy, Head of Corporate Responsibility at TK Maxx said: "The Little Star Awards are a fantastic way to recognise the courage of children diagnosed with cancer and we are proud to be supporting this initiative again this year.
+TK Maxx is committed to helping vulnerable children and young people achieve their potential and thanks to the generous support of our customers and associates, since 2004 we have contributed over £13 million for Cancer Research UK's work into beating children's cancer sooner."

 Nominate a Little Star

 Celebrate the courage of a child who's been diagnosed with cancer by nominating them for our Little Star awards, in partnership with TK Maxx.